top of page

 Baton Rouge, Louisiana

-Jeff has been been a firefighter with the Baton Rouge Fire Dept. for 20 years.
-He is currently assigned to Rescue 93 as the Driver/Operator.
+Jeff has been been a firefighter with the Baton Rouge Fire Dept since 2004.
+He is currently serving as Captain on Ladder 1 at station 12 "The Big House" in the heart of downtown Baton Rouge.
+He is also a member of LATF-2 USAR team.
 Jeff has been a member of the Bon Temps F.O.O.L.S since 2013 and currently serves as the chapter president.
 He is married to his wife Brittany and has two children.

 Cedar Falls, Iowa